icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         function and why you might want to perform the operation (3 lines for each of Scale, Filter, Differentiate, Compress).
 2. **Measure**
-    1. Report the latency of the application in microseconds.
+    1. Report the latency of the application in nanoseconds.
 For this, you will need to instrument the code (refer to {ref}`profiling/instrumentation` in the profiling tutorial).
 (1 line)